PROVIDING A MEDICAL HOME

 And, the warmth of the clinic experience will not stop there.
 As each child leaves, they will choose a book from our newly renovated Giving Library – just one more of the many steps we are taking to be the home-iest of medical homes.

 We invite you to become a Legacy Giver to OPRF Infant Welfare Society.
 If you would like more information on how to designate a planned gift, please contact Mindy Ondrla at (708) 848-0528 x231.

 A Child’s Smile

-Adrian is terrified of going to the dentist.
+Adrian* is terrified of going to the dentist.
 Between the touching of his mouth and the barrage of high-pitched noises, he finds it unbearable.
-His fear is a quite real and sometimes overtakes him.
-You see, Adrian has autism and the stimuli encountered at a dental visit can be traumatizing for him.
+His fear is quite real and it sometimes overtakes him.
+You see, Adrian has autism, and the stimuli encountered at a dental visit can be traumatizing for him.
 It’s for Adrian, and children like him, that we are embarking on a major project to expand our services and experience for children at our Clinic.

-Our two new dental suites will be specially designed to meet the needs of children with special needs, including diagnosis such as autism and cerebral palsy.
-The sound-proofing and handicap design will provide a safer, more comfortable place to receive dental care.Help Kids Like Adrian Today
+Our two new dental suites will be especially designed to meet the needs of children with special needs, including diagnoses such as autism and cerebral palsy.
+The sound-proofing and handicap-accessible design will provide a safer, more comfortable place to receive dental care.Help Kids Like Adrian Today